jb-lopez/php-extensions-windows/README.md

 ## License
 The code in this project is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
 Please see the [license file](LICENSE) for more information.

+### License of the built extensions
+The built extensions are licensed under their own license.
+Please refer to the respective extension's repository for more information.